 An ACT score calculator is another way to see this range.
 You may fall a little bit outside of this range on test day, but you’re most likely to earn something close to the score you got on your practice tests.

 Another reason that the ACT score calculator really comes in handy?
 For whatever (unlikely) reason, you might be off your game on test day, even if you’re not be aware of it while you’re testing.
 If your results are below your possible range, it’s a red flag that something went wrong that day, and it’s time to sign up to retake the ACT.

 Though the ACT score calculator doesn’t give you one precise number that you definitely will score on test day, it will let you know if everything went as expected.
 If you’re shooting for a higher score that’s outside your personalized range, that’s okay, too.
 In fact, that’s great!
-Practice, practice, practice will help you get there.
+Practice, practice, practice—with resources like our free ACT practice test and tips for taking practice tests—will help you get there.